 Complex equipment will need to be fully dismantled to be cleaned.
 Where equipment cannot be fully dismantled and therefore cannot be thoroughly cleaned, it cannot be used for raw and ready-to-eat foods.

-A good example of this is a vacuum packer.
+Vacuum packers, meat slicers, mincers, blenders and mixers are all known as complex pieces of equipment.
+A good example is the vacuum packer.
 This cannot be cleaned internally without professional dismantling and therefore you cannot use a vacuum packer for both raw and ready-to-eat foods.
 You must choose one and stick to it.
-The same rules apply for any slicers and mincing machines as well.
-It is not safe to use them for both raw and ready-to-eat foods.

 Sampling results in 2019 of containers in takeaways, found that over half were contaminated to an unsatisfactory level.
 The swabs found indicators of faecal contamination, poor hand hygiene and poor temperature control.
 Yum!